 As the tempo settles down with the following Only Over You track, the Elites capture John McVie’s low-slung bass line with effortless control, allowing its smooth melody to dictate the track’s tone without the slight sense bloating or hardness that many headphones can bring to this song’s mix.

 Having called upon the Elites in our recent review of McIntosh’s MHA200 tube-based headphone amp it would be amiss of me not to return the favour and bring it back into service with the Elites.
-Sure the M1HPA is a powerful sounding and neutral performer, but it can also be a a bit of a bruiser and its skills sit more in polishing the rough edges from less accomplished headphones, than really showcasing the nuances of those at the cutting edge.
+Sure the M1HPA is a powerful sounding and neutral performer, but it can also be a bit of a bruiser and its skills sit more in polishing the rough edges from less accomplished headphones, than really showcasing the nuances of those at the cutting edge.

 The McIntosh however allows the Elites to throw a much more open, expansive and organic window into the music.
 Serving up a 24-bit/96kHz file of Tears For Fears’ I Believe from their Songs From The Big Chair album via Qobuz has the Elites opening up lead singer Roland Orzabal’s vocals with arresting realism.
 His ability to move seamlessly from high to low within the same stretched vowel is all there, as is how he intentionally holds his voice back early in the mix for greater impact when he finally pushes the notes.
-And what’s also apparent and usual for headphones which can do detail to this level is the complete lack of any sibilance or ‘hotspots’ in his closely mic’d vocal mix.
+And what’s also apparent and unusual for headphones which can do detail to this level is the complete lack of any sibilance or ‘hotspots’ in his closely mic’d vocal mix.
 Instead, the detail is presented with such musicality it breathes new life into the song, but without any tendency for over emphasis or harshness.

 A truly expansive soundstage with no obvious boundaries is also key to the Elite’s character.
 On an average system, Roland’s vocals can be characterised by his tonality alone, but the Elites go further, by revealing the rich width of his voice, allowing it to fill the midrange and push way beyond the headphone’s physical boundaries.